asyarb/react-use-googlelogin/examples/serverless-refresh/README.md

 # Refresh Tokens With Serverless Functions

-Example of using `react-use-googlelogin` alongside serverless functions on [Vercel](https://vercel.com/).
-Refresh tokens and server-side code is necessary to have auth access that excees 1 hour.
+Example of using `react-use-googlelogin` with serverless functions on [Vercel](https://vercel.com/).
+Refresh tokens and server-side code is necessary to have auth access that exceeds 1 hour.

 In addition to your `clientId`, you'll also need your `clientSecret` to exchange `refreshTokens` and authorization `code`'s for `accessTokens`.